philipjohn/o-neill/README.md

 composer install
 ```

-Included in this template's composer.json are two excellent plugins from @johnbillion to demonstrate how you can include your dependent plugins
+Included in this template's composer.json are two excellent plugins from [@johnbillion](https://github.com/johnbillion) to demonstrate how you can include your dependent plugins.

 ## O'Neill?